 Nonetheless, selecting an appropriate font can sometimes pose a challenge.
 It’s typical to encounter visually attractive fonts but lack web compatibility, or conversely, fonts that are web-safe but lack visual appeal.

-To lend a hand, we’ve meticulously crafted the compilation of the top 20 HTML web fonts ideal for your website.
+To lend a hand, we’ve meticulously crafted the compilation of the top 20 HTML web fonts, often considered the best HTML fonts ideal for your website.

 What is a web-safe font?